-Probability of default (PD) The Probability of Default is an estimate of the likelihood of default over a given time horizon.
-It is estimated with consideration of economic scenarios and forward-looking information.
+Probability of default (PD)

+The Probability of Default is an estimate of the likelihood of default over a given time horizon.
+It is estimated with consideration of economic scenarios and forwardtime horizon.
+It is estimated with consideration of economic scenarios and forward looking information.